shiguangWilliam/COMP3335-Computing-Student-Management/README.md

 Follow this path only if you want to operate each component yourself or there are something wrong with auto script.

 ### 1. Database (Percona MySQL)
+- Open the Docker Desktop manully and login an account.

 ```powershell
 cd <project-root>